dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 • `it` creates an example (individual test).
 • `expect` verifies an expected outcome (assertion).

 Up to this point this spec serves two purposes: documenting what your sandwich should do and checking that the sandwich does what it is supposed to.
+(Lovely, isn’t it? 🤌)

 Let’s run the test and see what happens.
 (We’ll start reading common error tests)